gaucho-matrero/altoclef/README.md

 ## Version hash

-The current sha256 hash of this release is *b8724f6df1cb813c828ee261cc723fce987986dc6731a1cc06ef38712ea54df9*
+The current sha256 hash of this release is:

+ ***b8724f6df1cb813c828ee261cc723fce987986dc6731a1cc06ef38712ea54df9***

 Last updated 1/31/2022.

 If you hash the jar file and do not get this value, please message James Green or Taco Technica on the discord so we can update it.

 ### How to check the hash yourself